TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample10_SimpleScoring.tox`

-This advanced example fully rely on DATs and TouchDesigner internal Python engine.
-While we could argue that there is tools for a scoring system in Unreal Engine, this is just an example of what can be done using DATs and Python.
+This advanced example uses DATs and TouchDesigner’s Python engine.
+While one could argue that there are tools for a scoring system in Unreal Engine, this is an example of using DATs and Python to create logic systems in TouchDesigner that can be used directly in Unreal Engine.

 ![TOX](ReadmePictures/10_SimpleScoring_01.png?raw=true "SimpleScoring .tox content.")